mendersoftware/mender-docs/07.Server-installation/04.Production-installation-with-kubernetes/07.OpenSearch/docs.md

     label: tutorial
 ---

-The Mender server uses OpenSearch as a storage and search engine.
+The Mender Server uses OpenSearch as a storage and search engine.

 To install OpenSearch on a Kubernetes cluster using the Helm chart follow instructions from [Opensearch using `helm`](https://opensearch.org/docs/2.4/install-and-configure/install-opensearch/helm/):